 Financial examiners ensure compliance with laws governing financial institutions and transactions.
 They review balance sheets, evaluate the risk level of loans, and assess bank management.

-Most financial examiners worked for the finance and insurance industry, the federal government, or state governments.
-Most financial examiners worked full time in 2010.
+Most financial examiners work for the finance and insurance industry, the federal government, or state governments.
+Most financial examiners worked full time in 2014.

 Financial examiners typically need a bachelor’s degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.

-Employment of financial examiners is projected to grow 27 percent from 2010 to 2020, faster than the average for all occupations.
-New regulations will likely create a need for more examiners.
+Employment of financial examiners is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+New regulations will likely create a need for more examiners, especially in financial institutions.